watplugin/wat/changelist.md

 - Give ResultsView a Minimum Height

     Mainly so you don't have to keep dragging it up every time you open it.

+## UPCOMING RELEASE NOTES BELOW

+# 29th January

+- Add Go To Method In Results Display

+    On the right side of the results display after running a test, you can click a function (fn) icon symbol and it will open the script editor to that method (approximately)

+- Added Subcall To Doubled Methods

+    You can pass in a FuncRef or an object with a call_func method that takes an object and an array of arguments and then pass that in to be subcalled when a test doubled method is called.
+This can be useful if you want to get some indirect access to state or have a tighter control over where you want the call branch to go.

+# Feb 1st

+- Add Links

+    Added four links, one that points to documentation (hopefully update), one to post an issue directly to github, another to post a doc request to github and finally one to my Ko-Fi if you want to help me improve WAT (to make a living from this, one can dream)

+# Feb 5th

+- Add assert.fail(context = "")

+    An assertion that always fail (along with an error message) for non implemented tests.

+# Feb 6th

+- Yielding now returns an array of six values

+    yield(until_signal()) or yield(until_timeout()) now returns an Array of up to 6 values.
+If you're expecting a single return value it is element 0, if you're expecting an array or dictionary return value, it is nested.
+Any values you're not expecting should be defaulted to null.

+# Feb 7th

+- Add QuickPlay Button

+    Add a QuickPlay Button to allow you to run all your tests very quickly

+- You can now change the dock position via a list of choices ProjectSettings/WAT/Display that updates in real time

+# March 9th 2020

+- Add Signal Was Emitted X Times

+# March 23 2020

+- Users can now double built in classes

+    You can now double a built in class by passing in a string of that class name to the first argument of the direct.script() method.
+I don't know if you need this but WAT did for the change below so I got added.

+- Double All Nodes In A Scene

+    Previously when doubling a scene, I would only double the nodes with a script which caused problems internally when people were trying to access methods like is_on_floor on a KinematicBody2D that store its functional code outside of it.
+Now I double everything to make sure this doesn't happen.

+# 5th April 2020

+- Add Object Assertions

+    Add an assertion per boolean method (except can_translate()) in the object API.
+Likely won't be doing this for other classes.

+# 6th April

+- Add Assert.That

+    I was initially planning on wrapping every single boolean method in Godot but that is honestly just too much.
+So Instead I've created assert that that takes an object, a string method of that object, any additional arguments and tries its best to make a custom assertion on command.
+In addition to this you can add your own custom success and failure messages in it along with the usual context string.

+- Remove crash on failure

+    I don't think anybody knew this but in older versions of WAT you could intentionally crash scripts if a precondition failed.
+    I've removed this for now but it may come back later.

+# 7th April 2020

+- Added JUnit XML (for the continous integration afficnados)

+    Test Results are now saved as JUnit XML which is fairly standard for a number of other testing related software.
+It can be especially useful when using Continous Integration to give a nicer view than WAT's output print.

+    You can edit where this is stored in ProjectSettings/WAT/Results_Directory

+# 8th April 2020

+- Dependencies can now be passed on double

+    Instead of passing dependecies when directing a script, you can now pass them in when calling double on a director instead.
+This will only work if you didn't pass them in already.

+# 11th April 2020

+- Automate Spying On Test Double Methods

+    There wasn't any real reason for this to not exist.
+Users could simply choose to ignore it if they didn't need it but it does no harm by existing (and on a personal note it has tidied up core code)

+# 15th April 2020

+- Fix Parameterized Testing Bug

+    Parameterized Tests were broken so that a script with one test didn't work.
+This has now been fixed.

+# 19th April 2020

+- Remove More Options From GUI

+    Print Stray Nodes wasn't working and we will be adding a WAT Template if it doesn't already exist on PluginLoad.

+- Scene/Script Directors now return the same double on call

+    Null is bad so this was our second best option.
+Directors will return the same double if they call double any time after the first time they called double)

+- GUI now stays on Results Screen

+    When using the WAT GUI it now stays on the test results screen instead of being moved to the output panel.
+You can still move out of this manually but it doesn't do it by default anymore

+# 24th April 2020

+- Add Recorder Object To Test Script

+    By passing the object you're tracking along with an array of properties on that Object as a String, you can now record their changes once per process call.
+Obviously this isn't perfect and it can screw with reference or shallow objects (like dictionaries etc)

+- Describe Is Now Optional

+    Describe is now an optional choice.
+If you choose not to use it your test will use the method named (formatted to look pretty) instead (and now if you forget describe your tests won't crash)

+- Assertion Context is Now Optional

+    Previously for the GUI to make visual sense you would have to have added a context String to your assertion.
+No longer.
+Now you can omit it entirely and assuming all of your context strings are blanks for each assertion in that one test your test will be collapsed immediatly.

+- Add Tagged Tests

+    You can add tags to your tests.
+When you click on a WAT.Test Script, an inspector plugin should open with the dropdown to "add tag" which chooses from a list of tags you've defined in WAT/Settings/Tag.
+You can run these tags via the tag selector afterwards.
+The system that uses this is smart so it should be able to track when you moved a tagged test script to a different area of the test directory.
+Meaning that your tests no longer require an obvious filepath